LedgerHQ/erc7730-analyzer/Example_report.md

 > **Declared Intent:** *"Swap"*

-The intent *"Swap"* is accurate and clear — this is an on‑chain swap where the caller requests an exact output amount and supplies a maximum input amount.
+The declared intent "Swap" is accurate — the call performs a token swap (exact output style) where the user specifies the amount to receive and a maximum amount to send.

 ---